holochain/HOW/HOW/tech/applications/cell-joining-code/cell-joining-code-v1.md

 - The `dna_hash` component MUST be included and MUST contain the DNA hash base64 encoded using the URL-safe alphabet (with - and _) specified in [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648#section-5) without any added padding.
 - The `dna_modifiers` component MUST be included and MUST contain the DNA modifiers base64 encoded using the URL-safe alphabet (with - and _) specified in [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648#section-5) without any added padding.
 - The `proof` query parameter MAY be included and when present MUST contain the membrane proof value base64 encoded using the URL-safe alphabet (with - and _) specified in [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648#section-5) without any added padding.
+- The `name` query parameter MAY be included and when present MUST contain a string that will be set as the name of the ClonedCell.
 - The `metadata` query parameter MAY be included and when present MUST contain any app-specific metadata base64 encoded using the URL-safe alphabet (with - and _) specified in [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648#section-5) without any added padding.

 The components MUST be properly URL encoded according to RFC 3986.